 C3 capitalizes on a dialogue that began in 2008 among the diversity officers and academic leaders of the member-schools of the Liberal Arts Diversity Officers Consortium (LADO) and with colleagues at the University of California, Berkeley and Columbia University.
 All have played an important role in shaping the consortium.

-Read an account of the creation of C3 as told by Shirley Collado, Dean of the College at Middlebury.
+Read an account of the creation of C3 as told by Shirley Collado, then the Dean of the College at Middlebury and currently Executive Vice Chancellor, Rutgers University—Newark.